Paul Lambert: Motherwell

 In September 1993, Lambert was signed by Tommy McLean for Motherwell for a fee of £250,000 in a transfer move that saw Jimmy Gardner move to St Mirren.
 The club finished in 3rd place at the end of the 1993–94 season in the Scottish Premier League.

 With Alex McLeish replacing McLean for the 1994–95 season, Lambert and Motherwell went one place better finishing league runners-up, the club's highest finish since 1933–34.
 The club also qualified for a place in the 1994–95 UEFA Cup.
-After eliminating Faroese opponents, HB Tórshavn, Motherwell were drawn against German Bundesliga side Borussia Dortmund, managed by Ottmar Hitzfeld.
+After eliminating Faroese opponents, HB Tórshavn, Motherwell were drawn against German Bundesliga team Borussia Dortmund, managed by Ottmar Hitzfeld.
 In the away first leg, Motherwell lost to a solitary goal by Andreas Möller in the 58th minute.
 In the second leg, Motherwell were still in the contest, until Karl-Heinz Riedle scored twice in ten minutes during the second half.

 Lambert won the club's Supporters Player of the Year, while he was also shortlisted for the SPFA Players' Players award in 1996.
 He left Motherwell at the end of the 1995–96 season under freedom of contract, as new rules were implemented following the Bosman ruling.